ivre/ivre/web/static/doc/_sources/overview/faq.rst.txt

 ---------------------------------

 IVRE is not a scanner or a network traffic analyzer.
-It relies on tools like Nmap, Masscan, Zgrab2, Zeek and p0f, parses their results and stores them in a database.
+It relies on tools like Nmap, Masscan, ZGrab2, and Zeek, parses their results and stores them in a database.

 So when you are asking, for example, "can IVRE scan a network for hosts with the `Heartbleed